What is a UGC Creator? Steps To Become One + Examples

 • Take advantage of user-generated content platforms such as EmbedSocial.

-• Try to be creative and come up with your own ideas that the brand may like!
+• Try to be creative and develop your own post ideas for Instagram or other social media platforms that the brand may like!

 • And most importantly, you really like and actually use the brand, so you can create an organic UGC that is highly authentic.